Iryna Sysoyenko: Career

 In 2014, Sysoienko became a lecturer in Civil Law at Kyiv Law University of the Academy of Arts in Ukraine.
-She is the author of numerous articles and publications on copyright, intellectual property, unfair competition, protection of rights themes and medical law.
-Sysoienko is co-founder and chairman of the Charity Fund for the Protection of Medical Workers' Rights.
+She is the author of numerous articles and publications on copyright, intellectual property, unfair competition, protection of rights and medical law.
+She is co-founder and chairman of the Charity Fund for the Protection of Medical Workers' Rights.
 She is a member of the Advocate Association of Ukraine, the Ukrainian Bar Association.

 In 2014, she was elected to the Verkhovna Rada.

 Sysoienko again took part in the July 2019 Ukrainian parliamentary election, this time for the party Strength and Honor.
-But in the election the party won 3.82%, not enough to clear the 5% election threshold and thus no parliamentary seats.
+In the election the party won 3.82%, lower than the 5% threshold to be allocated parliamentary seats.

-Career in academia

-Sysoienko was a research fellow at the Kyiv University of Law of the National Academy of Sciences of Ukraine and a competitor of Civil Law at the Kyiv University of Law of the National Academy of Sciences of Ukraine.
-She is the author of numerous articles and publications on copyright, intellectual property, unfair competition, and medical law.